ScallyBag/Old-Picochess-JRomang/README.md

 This branch supports a pure python implementation with the pyfish engine (taken from the pyfish branch).

+It also supports the piface.

 To run on the piface and desktop:

-1. Go to the py/src/dgt folder
+1. Go to the py/ folder
-2. Execute g++ dgtnix.c  -w -shared -o libdgtnix.so
-3. The above command is also in README.txt in the same folder
-4. Go to the py/src folder
+2. Do this one time: https://github.com/piface/pifacecad
+2. Also do this one time: "sudo pip install -r requirements.txt"
-5. Execute "python pycochess.py"
+2. Execute "python pycochess.py"
-6. Analysis score should be updated when pieces are moved on the DGT board, sleeps still need to be added.
+3. Fixed time modes should work now (with occasional issues).